 In 2016 the duo released the album Linden with Swiss singer Kristina Fuchs.

-In the same year they released the third album of hard-core impro group Estafest for the renowned Hungarian label BMC in Budapest, followed by an extensive tour in 2017.
+In the same year they released the third album of hard-core impro group Estafest for the renowned Hungarian label BMC in Budapest.

 Mete Erker – saxofoon